Kymed/qstudy/readme.md

 QStudy is a web app for Kingston students (Queens intended) to host and join study groups.

 A **Full-Stack Software System** consisting of a Single Page Web Application built with **ES5/6/7+ Javascript and React.js**.
 Which interfaces a **REST APi** built with **Node.js, Express, and MongoDB** (Mongoose).
-The user experience is interactive and dynamic, through appropriate advantage of SPA-logic to give a native-like experience.
+The site is interactive and dynamic, through appropriate advantage of SPA-logic to give an app-like user experience.

 *Not enough time to read the pitch?*

-**TL;DR** Large "Create chatrooms" app with User Authentication, tailored for group studying for UX use-cases, with AirBnB's "Use google maps to find BnBs" but for IRL Study Crams (but that last part not just yet,and will add later).
+**TL;DR** Large mini social media "group messenger" app with User Authentication, tailored for group studying for UX use-cases, with AirBnB's "Use google maps to find BnBs" but for IRL Study Crams (but that last part not just yet,and will add later).

 **Lots of APi & component logic, on a large scale app, hopefully demonstrating competent technical ability.**